M1 - Modeling and Numerical Analysis (MANU)

 Recommended prerequisites

-Having taken a mechanics course and programming courses will be a great asset.
+Having taken a mechanics course and programming courses will be a significant advantage.

 Read more

-The M1 MANU is mainly designed to continue into the second year of the program.
+The M1 MANU is primarily intended for students continuing into the second year of the program.

 Read more